 Subject Source: Art & Architecture Thesaurus

-Found in 204 Collections and/or Records:
+Found in 207 Collections and/or Records:

-Scope and Content note This collection is comprised of a single photostatic copy of a manuscript book of meetings, compiled about 1765 by an anonymous author, listing the Quaker Meetings in the Yearly Meetings of New England, New York, Philadelphia, Baltimore, and North Carolina. according to a note on the back of the first page of the photostatic copy, the original manuscript was located at the Moses Brown School in Providence, R.I. as of 1932, and that it had previously belonged to a woman named Mary Olney.
-This...
+Overview This manuscript book of meetings, compiled in about 1765 by an anonymous author, lists the Quaker Meetings in the Yearly Meetings of New England, New York, Philadelphia, Baltimore, and North Carolina.
+According to a note on the back of the first page of the photostatic copy, the original manuscript was located at the Moses Brown School in Providence, Rhode Island, as of 1932, and that it had previously belonged to a woman named Mary Olney.

-Scope and Content note This collection is composed of the single typed manuscript of Wilhelm Aarek's thesis, entitled "John Greenleaf Whittier: Some General Characteristics of his Poetry."
-The manuscript provides a brief history of early American literature and the influence of religion, though it chiefly provides a literary analysis of John Greenleaf Whittier's poetry, including various influences on his poetry, and its themes and subjects.
+Overview Wilhelm Aarek's thesis, entitled "John Greenleaf Whittier: Some General Characteristics of his Poetry," provides a brief history of early American literature and the influence of religion, chiefly providing a literary analysis of John Greenleaf Whittier's poetry, including various influences on his poetry, as well as its themes and subjects.

 "Account of Isaac Coates, Joshua Sharpless & John Pierce's Visits to the Indian Reservation in Western New York"

-Scope and Content note This collection is comprised of the single bound volume.
-The original account was written in 1798 & 1799.
-This copy, in an unknown hand, was likely written in the latter half of the 19th century.
+Overview This copy of an account from 1798 and 1799 was written in an unknown hand likely in the latter half of the 19th century.
 The volume describes Isaac Coates, Joshua Sharpless, and John Pierce's travel to Native American reservations on behalf of the Philadelphia Yearly Meeting Indian Committee, and the work they did while there.

-Overview This collection contains two copies of the Annals of Haverford, one being the original manuscript verson and the other a typed copy.
+Overview This collection contains two copies of the Annals of Haverford, one being the original manuscript version and the other a typed copy.
 The Annals was a contemporary account of the history of Haverford College, from its opening in 1833 through its first four years.